benny04131985-lab/AvPGold3DS/README.md

-UPDATE3 - 1.0.4 is released and fixes a number of small issues, including anyone having stuttering or missing music.
-I am aware of the intro videos not playing as well as the in-game "messages", I'm working on a patch to enable them now.
-Thanks for your patience! :D
+UPDATE3 - 1.0.5 is released and fixes a number of small issues, including anyone having stuttering or missing music.
+The intro videos (although audio is a little choppy) work, along with the voice messages and CD music.
+Several people have asked for .CIAs of our projects and I assure you it's on my to-do list! :D

 # AvP3DS